 |Signature||less than 100 Kb||Jpeg||100*125 to 50*30|

 Fee once paid will not be refunded again.
-If the candidate happens to pay the fee two times unknowingly, the refund is possible only if it is brought to the notice of the concerned authorities.
+If the candidate pays the fee two times unknowingly, the refund is possible only if it is brought to the notice of the concerned authorities.

-The application process for the JEST 2020 exam was held between November 11, 2019 up to December 21, 2019.
+Candidates can fill the application form for the JEST Exam 2021 from January 11, 2021 up to February 14, 2021.
 The application process for this exam is online.
-Interested candidates can go through the steps given below to register themselves successfully for JEST 2020.
+Interested candidates can go through the steps given below to register themselves successfully for JEST 2021.

-How to fill up the application form of JEST?
+How to fill up the application form of JEST Entrance Exam?

-The step by step process to complete the JEST 2020 application form is given below.
+The step by step process to complete the JEST 2021 Application Form is given below.

 - Step 1: Candidates need to visit the official website.
-On the homepage, click on the JEST 2020 link.
+On the homepage, click on the JEST 2021 Llnk.